AlexSun111111/Multimodal-Post-Recovery-Tracking-Model/README.md

 ```

 ### Model Evaluation
-During training, the model's performance is evaluated on a validation set, and accuracy is measured for each task (binary classification and multiclass classification).
+During training, the model's performance is evaluated on a validation set, and accuracy is measured for each task (binary classification, multiclass classification, and days prediction).

 ## Code Structure

 Overview of the codebase:

+- `cinematic/`: Contains code related to cinematic data processing (e.g., Cardiac MRI images).
+- `logo/`: Contains the logo and related images for the project.
+- `numerical/`: Contains the code for processing numerical data (e.g., clinical metrics like age, blood pressure, etc.).
+- `text/`: Contains the code for processing textual data (e.g., medical prescriptions, patient history).
+- `.gitignore`: Specifies which files and directories to ignore in Git version control.
-- `v4.py`: Main script for running simulations and training the model.
+- `LICENSE`: The license for the project (MIT License).
+- `README.md`: Project documentation providing an overview and setup instructions.
+- `attention_fushion.py`: The script responsible for multi-modal feature fusion using attention mechanisms.
-- `config.json`: Contains the model configuration, including hyperparameters and architecture details.
+- `config.json`: Configuration file for the model, including hyperparameters and architecture details.
-- `preprocessed_data_11.26.csv`: Preprocessed dataset with patient data.
-- `Train/`: Directory for saving model weights and predictions.
+- `data_example.csv`: Example dataset for testing and validation of the model.
-  - `weights/`: Subdirectory for saving model weights.
-  - `predictions/`: Subdirectory for saving predictions.

 ## Dataset
 The dataset used in this project consists of preprocessed clinical, textual, and cinematic data for heart failure patients.
 The data includes: